Lesson Plan - Get It!

-In 793 AD, a new group of people, called Vikings, arrived in Britain.
-This was the beginning of the Viking Age, which lasted until the year 1066 AD when the Normans had their turn to invade England.
+In 793 AD, a new group of Vikings arrived in Britain.
+This began the Viking Age, which lasted until 1066 AD when the Normans had their turn to invade England.

-The first Viking raid on Britain took place at the Holy Island of Lindisfarne in Northeast England.
-The Vikings plundered the monastery treasures, burned it to the ground, and killed many of the monks.
+The first Viking raid on Britain occurred at the Holy Island of Lindisfarne in Northeast England.
+The Vikings plundered the monastery treasures, burned them to the ground, and killed many monks.
 The raids on Britain continued for the next 75 years.

-At first, the Vikings just raided the area and carried off its treasures.
-However, they soon realized that they could stay in Britain and take some land for themselves.
-They found its fertile land to be just what they wanted for an easy life of farming.
+The Vikings first raided the area and took its treasures away.
+However, they soon realized they could stay in Britain and take some land.
+They found its fertile land to be what they wanted for an easy farming life.
 There was a milder climate and more farmland in Britain than in Scandinavia.

-In 865, a large group of Vikings arrived in southeastern England.
-They had organized what they called the Great Army (also called the Great Heathen Army), led by Ivar the Boneless.
+In 865, many Vikings arrived in southeastern England.
+They had organized the Great Army (also called the Great Heathen Army), led by Ivar the Boneless.
 Historians don't know exactly how big this army was; however, by the middle 800s, they were attacking and taking over large parts of Britain.

-Watch the following video to learn more.
-Have some paper and a pencil or pen handy to take notes.
-Write down the important people and events.
-Pay particular attention to who kept fighting the Vikings when other Anglo-Saxon kings had given in or been defeated.
+Watch the following video to learn more, paying particular attention to who kept fighting the Vikings when other Anglo-Saxon kings had given in or been defeated.

 As you saw in the video, there was one Anglo-Saxon kingdom determined not to give in to the Vikings or be taken by them.
 That was Wessex, in the south of England.